 Conflicts of interest between Messrs.
 Zuckerman and Linde and the stockholders of the Company in the formation and operation of the Company may influence directors and management to act not in the best interest of the stockholders.
 Messrs.
-Zuckerman and Linde, will receive material benefits at the completion of the Offering, including receipt of an aggregate of 13,389,070 OP Units representing approximately a 26.8% economic interest in the Company and repayment of approximately \$749.9 million of indebtedness owed by the partnerships in which they had a direct or indirect interest.
+Zuckerman and Linde, will receive material benefits at the completion of the Offering, including receipt of an aggregate of 13,389,070 OP Units representing approximately a 26.7% economic interest in the Company and repayment of approximately \$749.9 million of indebtedness owed by the partnerships in which they had a direct or indirect interest.
 Messrs.
 Zuckerman and Linde also will receive certain benefits from the Formation Transactions that will not generally be received by other participants in the Formation Transactions.
-Such benefits include, without limitation, repayment of guaranteed indebtedness, the release of guarantees on indebtedness and the partial deferral of tax consequences on contribution of the Properties to the Operating Partnership.
-See "Structure and Formation of the Company--Formation Transactions."
+The benefits or rights to be received by Messrs.
+Zuckerman and Linde that will not generally be received by other participants are as follows: certain indebtedness guaranteed by Messrs.
+Zuckerman and Linde will be repaid; the Company will indemnify Messrs.
+Zuckerman and Linde should they incur certain losses in connection with an obligation to repay indebtedness, or to fulfull obligations, assumed by the Operating Partnership in connection with the Offering; Messrs.
+Zuckerman and Linde will in the aggregate own approximately 7.6% of the outstanding Common Stock of the Company; Messrs.
+Zuckerman and Linde will serve as directors following the Offering and as officers with the titles Chairman of the Board and President and Chief Executive officer, respectively; Mr. Linde will have an employment agreement with the Company; for a period of ten years following the Offering, the Operating Partnership may not sell any of four particular properties in a taxable transaction (i.e., this restriction will not apply to "like-kind" exchanges under Section 1031 of the Code) without the consent of Messrs.
+Zuckerman and Linde unless each of Messrs.
+Zuckerman and Linde no longer continue to hold at least 30% of his original OP Units; and Messrs.
+Zuckerman and Linde will have the opportunity to guarantee indebtedness of the Company (which will help them defer the recognition of taxable gains).
+See "Structure and Formation of the Company -- Formation Transactions."
 Depending on their particular tax situations, Messrs.
 Zuckerman and Linde will have interests that conflict with the interests of other holders of shares of Common Stock.
 Messrs.
 Zuckerman and Linde will have substantial influence on the management and operations of the Company and, as stockholders, on the outcome of any matters submitted to a vote of the stockholders, and such influence might be exercised in a manner inconsistent with the interests of other stockholders.
-See "Management--Directors and Executive Officers" and "Principal Stockholders."
+See "Management-- Directors and Executive Officers" and "Principal Stockholders."